robertosw/finanzbuch/development.md

         note: string
 investing:
   comparisons:                      # User defined growth rates to compare to
-  - growth_rate: 5                  # = 5%    These will be affected by all transactions that
+  - 5                               # = 5%    These will be affected by all transactions that
-  - growth_rate: 7                  #         are done (planned and additional)
+  - 7                               #         are done (planned and additional)
+  depot:
     hash1:                            # the hash of the name is used as an index
       name: some userdefined string   # because the name can contain whitespace
-    type: Stock / Fund / Etf / Bond / Option / Commodity / Crypto
+      variant: Stock / Fund / Etf / Bond / Option / Commodity / Crypto
       savings-plan:
         - start_month: 1              # inclusive
           start_year: 2021
           end_month: 12               # inclusive!
           end_year: 2022
           amount: -50.00              # can be negative
           interval: weekly / monthly / annually
         - start_month: 7
           start_year: 2023
           end_month: none             # this will be Option<u8 / u16>
           end_year: none
           amount: 100.00
           interval: weekly / monthly / annually
       history:
         2023:
-        sum: 4263844.11767379
-        months:
           - month_nr: 1
             amount: 34543.23
             price_per_unit: 123.45           # what was the price per share at the time of adding this data?
             additional_transactions: 890.12  # additional transactions done, dividends would go here
             # transactions done because of the savings plan are not copied here
 ```
 <br>